AnalyzePlatypus/vue-unsaved-changes-dialog/readme.md

 # Vue Unsaved Changes Dialog

-A Vue component inspired by the new skeumorphic segmented control in iOS 13.
+A beautiful unsaved changes dialog, inspired by a component from the Squarespace admin.

 [Live demo › ](https://vue-unsaved-changes-dialog.netlify.com)

-* Darkens background
-* Displays a responsive popup with "Cancel", "Discard", and "Save"
+* Save, Discard, and Cancel buttons
+* On desktop, popup appears precisely underneath the mouse cursor
 * Smoothly animates in and out
-* On desktop, popup appears directly under the mouse cursor
 * Popup intelligently avoids the window edges and responds to window resizing
-* On mobile, popup is rendered as full-screen modal
+* Full responsive: renders as in full-screen on mobile
-* Keyboard navigable
+* Keyboard navigable/accessible

 ![Demo GIF](/demo.gif)

+### More goodies

+* Includes buttery animations for both desktop and mobile
+* Mouse listener is throttled to avoid performance issues (bundles `lodash.throttle`, an extra 2KB)
+* All listeners are deactivated when component is torn down
+* Darkens background
+* Clicking the background dismisses the dialog (same as cancel button)
+* Bundles desktop, mobile, popup positioning logic, and all styles and animations in 14KB

-## Install (not live yet)
+## Install

 ```bash
 npm i vue-unsaved-changes-dialog